My sculpture of Icarus was at the Olympic Village in 2012.

 I was commissioned to make a piece of sculpture for the London Olympics 2012.
-The figure is of the life sized boy Icarus about to leap off into the sky and freedom.
+The figure is of the life sized boy Icarus, son of Daedalus, about to leap off into the sky and freedom.
 The original work was made in clay and plaster and took many months to make.
 It was then cast into bronze and then transported to London and placed in the central competitor’s area in the Olympic Village during both the Olympics and the Paralympics in 2012.

 My Audacity Was My Joy,

 I reached A Glory Higher Than Olympus,